Strictly speaking, the people have no right to complain of being hampered and cheated and

+hoodwinked and overtaxed and insulted, for they always hold the remedy in their own hands.
+I have little hope of any man, or any community of men, that looks to some civil or military power to defend its vital rights.
 There is no week nor day nor hour when tyranny may not enter, if the people lose their supreme confidence in themselves, and lose their roughness and spirit of defiance.

 If we have it not in ourselves to defend what belongs to us, then the citadel and heart of the towns are taken,

-Tyranny may always enter; there is no charm, no bar against it,
+Tyranny may always enter; there is no charm, no bar against it.

-The only bar against it is a large, resolute breed of men.
+The only bar against it is a large, resolute breed of men—

 A few resolute and enthusiastic men, who believe in the inalienable right of every human being to his life, his liberty, and his rational pursuit of happiness, are more than a match for thousands.

-Just so long, in any country, as no revolutionists advance, and are backed by the people, just so long do they who are in power fairly represent that country.
+Just so long, in any country, as no revolutionists advance, and are backed by the people,

 The show passes, all does well enough of course,